jtfirek/Uniswap-V2-Appchain/README.md

 ## How it works

 ### Swaps
-When a user calls `swap_exact_in_for_out` DOT for KSM when a liquidity pool already exists, they first pay a 0.3% fee in the native asset of the chain.
+When a user calls `swap_exact_in_for_out` DOT for KSM when a liquidity pool already exists, they first pay a 1 percent fee in the input token Dot in this case.
 The trading fees from each swap are added to the pool for the relevant pair of tokens.
 This means that, as a liquidity provider, when you withdraw your liquidity, you receive a portion of the transaction fees based on your share of the pool.

 Now after paying the fee, how much will the user receive?
 This is the determined by the constant product formula:
 ```